Stretch Zone Conversion Pixel

 If you have an office job or find yourself sitting all day, you could also be at a higher risk for sciatica.
 This is partly from the stress placed on the spine, as well as the possibility of poor posture.

-Now that you know a little bit more about sciatica, let’s look at some of the stretches and exercises you should avoid.
+Now that you know a little bit more about sciatica, it’s important to know how to stretch out a sciatic nerve.
+But this also means looking at some of the stretches and exercises you should avoid.
 You might initially think these stretches could benefit your body, especially if you find a seemingly useful article, but they could actually make everything worse.

 Leg Circles